Squeezing therapist Lina’s arm she feels like a boxer. Though I’ve never squeezed a boxer’s arm.

 Some of you have already experienced an Ayurvedic massage with us.
 All of you would agree that though the therapists’ touch is soft, their strength is like steel.
 Such an empowering combination, if only all of life were that way.

-Daily, Dr. Aparna and resident Ayurvedic physician Dr. Ninnu hold progress meetings, where each guest is reviewed and treatments modified accordingly.
+Daily, resident Ayurvedic physician Dr. Ninnu hold progress meetings, where each guest is reviewed and treatments modified accordingly.

 What is never modified is the core training the therapists have received, which is to imbue each massage, no, every stroke, with love.
 Something you’ll feel immediately.